Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 (e) Service by electronic delivery is regarded as completed on the date that the department electronically sends the information to the parties or electronically notifies the parties that the information is available to be accessed by them.

-(f) Service to a taxpayer, their representative/agent of record, the department, and presiding officer must be to the address shown on the notice described in subsection (3)(a) of this section.
+(f) Service to a taxpayer, their representative/agent of record, the department, and presiding officer must be to the address shown on the notice described in subsection (3)(a) of this rule.

-(g) Service to the reviewing officer must be to the appeals division at the address shown in subsection (3) of this section.
+(g) Service to the reviewing officer must be to the administrative review and hearings division at the address shown in subsection (3) of this rule.

 (h) Where proof of service is required, the proof of service must include: